Chart Color Schemes

 Infrastructure

-Long Gully has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Long Gully has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can be significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified four projects that are expected to impact the area.
-Notable projects include the Bendigo Stadium and Showgrounds Redevelopment, the Water and Sewer Network Program, the Regional Sports Infrastructure Program - Bendigo, and the La Trobe University Bendigo Campus Transformation.
-The following list provides details on those most relevant projects.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects likely to impact the region.
+Key projects are Bendigo Stadium and Showgrounds Redevelopment, Water and Sewer Network Program, Regional Sports Infrastructure Program - Bendigo, and La Trobe University Bendigo Campus Transformation.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.